-Each of the settlements in the Plan area is surrounded by protected landscapes: Green Belt, Countryside beyond the Green Belt, Areas of Outstanding Natural Beauty ("AONB") and Areas of Great Landscape Value ("AGLV").
+- 2.1 Each of the settlements in the Plan area is surrounded by protected landscapes: Green Belt, Countryside beyond the Green Belt, Areas of Outstanding Natural Beauty ("AONB") and Areas of Great Landscape Value ("AGLV").
 The Wealden Heath Special Protection Area extends deep into the Plan area, so the settlements are all within five miles of this ecologically sensitive and protected region.
 To the south there is Blackdown and the border shared with the South Downs National Park.
-The value of the area's ecology, landscapes and natural assets is unique and our responsibility to preserve it was emphasised repeatedly in responses to Haslemere Vision's consultations.

-The area combines this natural environment of great diversity and beauty with good local amenities, excellent access via the A3, a fast train line to London and surrounding retail and employment centres.
+The value of the area's ecology, landscapes and natural assets is unique and our responsibility to preserve it was emphasised repeatedly in responses to Haslemere Vision's consultations. - 2.2 The area combines this natural environment of great diversity and beauty with good local amenities, excellent access via the A3, a fast train line to London and surrounding retail and employment centres.
 It is regularly described as one of the best places to live in the United Kingdom.
 Unsurprisingly, this makes it a very popular place to move to and property is in high demand.
-However, the protected countryside around the built areas, combined with past growth and a difficult topography severely limit the available land that can be used to accommodate the new homes called for by the Waverley Local Plan Part I.

-This shortage of available building land, as evidenced by a survey of possible sites carried out by Haslemere Vision volunteers, the Waverley Borough Council Land Availability Assessments and the recent Waverley Borough Council 'call for sites', is compounded by the community's desire to see the creation of more local employment during the Plan period.
-For instance, 65% of consultation respondents wished to see 'as many houses as possible' built 'within settlements'4 and 73% of respondents supported the retention of similar or higher levels of employment on four of the largest currently available sites in the Plan area.5

-This direct competition between use for housing, for employment and for parking and the lack of land means that the only way to accommodate these objectives is to use the existing space efficiently.
+However, the protected countryside around the built areas, combined with past growth and a difficult topography severely limit the available land that can be used to accommodate the new homes called for by the Waverley Local Plan Part I. - 2.3 This shortage of available building land, as evidenced by a survey of possible sites carried out by Haslemere Vision volunteers, the Waverley Borough Council Land Availability Assessments and the recent Waverley Borough Council 'call for sites', is compounded by the community's desire to see the creation of more local employment, whilst also protecting the high quality natural environment.
+For instance, 65% of consultation respondents wished to see 'as many houses as possible' built 'within settlements' and 73% of respondents supported the retention of similar or higher levels of employment on four of the largest currently available sites in the Plan area.
+Evidence from the Regulation 14 Consultation clearly demonstrated the importance to residents of ensuring inappropriate development on greenfield land does not occur. - 2.4 This direct competition between use for housing, for employment and for parking and the lack of land means that the only way to accommodate these objectives is to use the existing space efficiently.
 As a consequence, any proposal for a change of land use must carefully consider what is being lost.
-This is particularly the case for any loss of employment land, already scarce in the town, or expansion into protected green spaces.

-For this reason, a number of key principles were set out to guide development of the Plan policies.
+This is particularly the case for any loss of employment land, already scarce in the town, or expansion into protected green spaces. - 2.5 For this reason, a number of key principles were set out to guide development of the Plan policies.
 The policies are designed to give effect to these principles.
-Future development should be considered not only as to its compliance with the details of the policies but also with the overriding principles they are seeking to implement.

-The fundamental purpose of the Neighbourhood Plan is to guide the use of land within the Plan area, whether planned or windfall development.
+Future development should be considered not only as to its compliance with the details of the policies but also with the overriding principles they are seeking to implement. - 2.6 The fundamental purpose of the Neighbourhood Plan is to guide the use of land within the Plan area, whether planned or windfall development.

+4 Haslemere Vision Phase II Consultation, question B1

+5 Haslemere Vision Phase II Consultation, question D1